-The ceramic techniques mezzanine floor is the start and end point of the museum visit.
-Housed in the contemporary extension designed by Boris Podrecca, it sits between the historical museum and the former School of Decorative Arts, with views over both spaces.
-This highly educational gallery explores the techniques employed in the ceramic arts and the stages involved in making porcelain.
-As an introduction, a monumental showcase in the shape of a porcelain kiln explains the different families of ceramics.
-Alongside works in terracotta, faience, stoneware and porcelain, models of a kiln and setting tools explain the firing processes.
+The mezzanine of ceramic techniques is the starting and ending point of the museum visit.
+Situated in the modern extension designed by Boris Podrecca, it sits between the historical museum and the former School of Decorative Arts, with views over both spaces.
+This highly educational gallery explores the techniques employed in the ceramic arts and the steps involved in making porcelain.
+As an introduction, a monumental showcase in the shape of a porcelain kiln explains the different families of ceramics alongside pieces in terracotta, faience, stoneware and porcelain, models of a kiln and setting tools explain the firing processes.

-The final section focuses on ceramic techniques, which have industrial applications in sectors as varied as medicine or aeronautics.
-The museum has been interested in technical objects since the 19th century: the utilitarian Doulton stoneware, designed for industrial use, was added to the inventory in 1868.
+The last section focuses on ceramic techniques, which have industrial uses in sectors as varied as medicine or aeronautics.
+The museum has been interested in technical objects since the 19th century: the utilitarian Doulton’s stoneware, designed for industrial use, was added to the inventory in 1868.
 In 1901, the engineer René Frugier donated a large amount of aluminite fired porcelain (laboratory capsules, funnels, saucepans etc.).
 Faithful to this tradition, the museum continues to form partnerships with research laboratories and cutting-edge businesses in Ester Technopole, a business park that is home to engineering schools and hi-tech companies.
-Through these partnerships, the physical properties of ceramic techniques are presented to the public through some very varied objects, such as scissors, filters, medical prostheses, satellite mirrors etc.
+Through these partnerships, the physical properties of ceramic techniques are presented to the public through some very varied objects, such as scissors, filters, medical prostheses, satellite mirrors…